Illinois BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-Never used BetMGM before?
-Getting started is simple.
-To sign up, all you need is a computer or mobile device, plus a method of payment for your first deposit.
-Just follow our link, and the BetMGM site or app will take you through the sign-up process.
+If you've never played on BetMGM before, it's easy to get started.
+You only need your computer or mobile device to sign up, plus a method of payment to make your first deposit.
+Just follow our link and the BetMGM site or app will guide you through the process.

 Looking to place a bet but don't know where to start?
 Consider some of the most common betting types, such as the moneyline, spread, and over/under.
 A moneyline bet means that you think one of the teams will win.
 Simple as that!
 And if they do, and you bet $10 on odds of -110, you'd get $19 back.

-While it can be a little more complicated, betting against the spread can offer a better payout in certain situations.
-If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
-But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the bet.
+While it can be a little more complicated, betting against the point spread can provide a better payout or better chance to win in certain circumstances.
+If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
+But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the bet.

-A simpler way to bet is to wager on a game's over/under (or point total).
-All you have to do is pick whether you believe the combined score of both teams will be higher or lower than the set "total" at the conclusion of the contest.
-It's that simple.
-As an example, let's say you bet $10 on the over (with odds of -110).
-If you pick correctly, you'd get back $19.
+Wagering on the over/under, or point total, is a much simpler way to bet.
+Just pick whether you think the combined score of both teams will be above or below a particular number at the conclusion of the game.
+Let's say you bet $10 on the over, with odds of -110.
+You'd get back $19 if you pick correctly.

 Games in Illinois Today